Holzschneider/Collective/README.md

 # Collective
 Allocation is futile: Atypical trivial & non-trivial collection classes.

-A collection of custom Collection implementations that have been missing in Java 1.6's java.util.Collections.
+A set of custom collection classes that have been missing in Java 1.6's java.util.Collections.
-- optimized for low memory footprint and allocation avoidance.
+* optimized for low memory footprint and allocation avoidance.
--
+* collections based on algorithmic geometry
+* collections related to concurrency and multi-threading

 Release